 Early symptoms include dilated pupils, night blindness and difficulty in low light.

-Your dog may display a hesitancy to walking down steps or stairs, and a slight glowing or shining to the eyes.
+Your dog may display a hesitancy to walking down steps or stairs, and his eyes may look like they're glowing or shining.